Cart 0

 Southern Nicaragua is home to some of the most consistent, uncrowded, and soul-stirring surf on the planet.
 We frequent hidden gems that don’t appear on the surf reports—remote beaches accessed only by boat or rugged 4x4, where you’ll often find yourself alone with the waves.
 Our experienced surf guides will help you find the break that best suits the current swell direction and tide conditions.
 Thanks to offshore winds nearly 300 days a year, the waves here remain clean and glassy from sunrise to sunset—an almost mythical gift for any surfer.

 Why stay and surf here?
+Why Choose Santosha?

 If you seek not only to improve your surf skills but to nourish your body, mind, and soul with the grace of a balanced life, Santosha is your sanctuary.
 We invite you to slow down, connect deeply, and emerge transformed.
 Here, in the embrace of nature, wellness, and adventure, you will discover a place to truly be.